adjourn02/bot-detector/README.md

 # 2024 US Elections Twitter Data Bot Detector

-Detect bots from the 2024 US Elections Twitter data which comprises of tweets and metadata (followers count, friends count, favorites count, listed count, and verified).
-The data is transformed into embeddings and is fed to our model which classifies whether a tweet, which leverages user metadata, is written by a bot.
+Detect bots from the 2024 US Elections Twitter data which comprises of tweets and metadata (followers count, friends count, favorites count, listed count, and verification status).
+The data is transformed into embeddings and is fed to our best-performing model which classifies whether a tweet, which leverages user metadata, is written by a bot.

 ## Environment Setup
 1. Install anaconda or miniconda.